Western Spurs For Sale

 Below you will find hundreds of Western spurs to choose from for sale on Amazon.
 Did you know that spurs with rowels (like most modern designs of Western spurs) are believed by most historians to have originated in France or Spain in the 10th Century AD?
 However, roweled spurs, for whatever reason, did not come into wide use until the 14th Century.
 You can find out more about the history of western spurs a little lower on this page.

-A Western spur on a cowboy.
+Below: A Western spur on a cowboy.

-- Click on an individual item to see details, to purchase, or to see product reviews (if any).
 Amazon has increasingly become a popular place for cowboy gear makers, like spur makers, to sell their items, even if they have their own website.
 Therefore, you can usually find a lot of spurs for sale in a wide variety of designs.

 See all the spurs directly on Amazon!
 This will include Western and English spurs and related items like spur straps.